 Manan Trust is governed by six directors from the FSSA global team.
 They meet with Manan's management team regularly to discuss grant applications, the strategic direction of the Trust, and administrative and governance issues.

-Staff engagement is a unique component of Manan Trust.
-All funded projects require an FSSA staff champion.
-Working alongside the Manan team, they are actively engaged in the grant making process – assisting with initial due diligence on partner organisations, monitoring and evaluation, relationship building and annual project visits.
+FSSA staff are invited to work alongside the Manan team throughout the grant making process – assisting with initial due diligence on partner organisations, monitoring and evaluation, relationship building, and annual project visits.
 Staff engagement brings a deeper perspective to our partnerships, helps ensure accountability, and encourages active global citizenship.